MattpLawrence/Note-Taker/README.md

 ### -Motivation:

-The motivation behind this project was to make a simple way to generate an html page to display multiple team members all in one place
+The motivation behind this project was to make a simple application that would let you make, save, and delete notes.

 ### -Why This Was Built:

-I built this project because I wanted to automate the process of making team member cards in html.
+I built this project because I wanted to automate the process of taking notes on my computer.

 ### -Problems Solved:

-Using Node.js to create a new file, and write the correct contents to it.
-Using TDD method I set up the parameters for a successful project.
-Using terminal responses I was able to create new objects using classes and subclasses to give all of the correct attributes.
+Using Node.js and Express.js I was able to setup a server and get ,post, delete routes to connect the front end to the back end of the application.
+This allowed the server to show the front end while also saving or delteing notes to the back end.

 ### -What was Learned:

-I learned how to use NPM to install and use a new package called jest to set up and execute tests.
-Additionally I learned how classes and subclasses relate, and how to use them to effectively create new objects.
+I learned how to use different types of routes to accomplish different tasks in connecting the front end to the back end of an application.

 ## Table of Contents: